 The U.S. Department of Health and Human Services maintains the National Vaccine Injury Compensation Program.
-Hiring a Virginia Beach legal professional can help determine if you qualify for compensation.
+Hiring a qualified Virginia Beach legal professional can help determine if you qualify for compensation.

 Work With an Experienced Local Lawyer In Virginia Beach, Virginia

 The purpose of a vaccine is to improve your quality of life by keeping you healthy.
-Unfortunately, if you suffer a serious injury after a vaccination, your life may never be the same again.
+Unfortunately, if you suffer an injury after a vaccination, your life may never be the same again.

 Submit a request online or call us today at (866) 345-6784 to get in touch with an experienced lawyer in your area!